 Survey sites can be a great way to make a little extra side money while watching Netflix in bed.
 But there are so many, it can be tough to decipher which ones give the best payout and which ones to avoid.
 We went through the best survey sites and examined the pros and cons of each, so you don’t have to.

-Here are the ones that we tried that made the list.
+Here are the ones that we tried that made the list and some that you might want to pass on.

-- You have to “qualify” for surveys, and some don’t qualify for many.
+- You have to “qualify” for surveys, and some users don’t qualify for many

-- Even worse, sometimes you will get a survey you don’t qualify for, and you don’t find out till you’ve finished it.
+- Even worse, sometimes you will get a survey you don’t qualify for, and you don’t find out until you’ve finished it

 You must earn 1,000 points to get $10 via PayPal, and surveys range from 20 to 200 points on average (making the typical survey worth around $1 to $3).